kolsevs/kolsevs/README.md

 ## On the Importance of Security...

-> "Literally no one cares."
+> "Literally no one cares about Security."
 <br /><br />— My sister • [🌐](https://en.wikipedia.org/wiki/List_of_data_breaches)

 ## On the Secrets of High Output Individuals...